Rosetta (film): Plot

-Later, Riquet falls into the pond while helping Rosetta with her fish traps.
+While fishing Rosetta hears a motorbike engine, thinking it is the janitor, she throws her fish traps into the pond, though it turns out to be only Riquet.
+He then falls into the pond while helping her find the traps.
 She watches him thrashing in the muddy water and hesitates before helping him out.
-Later, she discovers that Riquet has been selling his own waffles during business hours, due to him offering her an under the table job helping him mix the batter.
+Later, she discovers that Riquet has been selling his own waffles during business hours, due to him offering her an under-the-table job helping him mix the batter.
 After some contemplation, she tells the owner.
-Rosetta looks on as Riquet is thrown out of the stand and she is handed his apron.
+Rosetta looks on as Riquet is thrown out of the stand, and she is handed his apron.
 Betrayed and hurt, Riquet chases her on his moped until he catches up to her and demands to know her motive.
 Rosetta states she wanted a job and wishes she hadn't saved him from the water.
 He counters that she still helped him and lets her leave.

-The next day, Riquet buys a waffle from Rosetta while she is working and she can barely look him in the eye.
+The next day, Riquet buys a waffle from Rosetta while she is working, and she can barely look him in the eye.
 Returning home, she finds her mother unconscious and inebriated in front of the caravan.
 She drags her mother inside and puts her to bed.
 Rosetta calls her boss on a payphone and quits her job.
 Returning to the trailer, she turns on the gas and leaves it running in an attempt to asphyxiate herself and her mother.
 The gas runs out though, and she goes to the landlord to buy another canister.
 As she hauls the heavy canister of gas with great difficulty, Riquet arrives on his moped and circles around her.
 She eventually collapses to the ground and bursts into tears.
-Riquet helps her up and she turns to gaze at him as she slowly regains her composure.
+Riquet helps her up, and she turns to gaze at him as she slowly regains her composure.